 File Form W-3c whenever you file a Form W-2c with the SSA, even if you are only filing a Form W-2c to correct an employee's name or SSN.
 However, see Employee's incorrect address on Form W-2, later, for information on correcting an employee's address.
-See Correcting an incorrect tax year and/or EIN incorrectly reported on Form W-2 or Form W-3, later, if an error was made on a previously filed Form W-3.
+See W-2 or Form W-3, later, if an error was made on a previously filed Form W-3.